 Tourist can be a part of this worthy deed by way of contributing US$ 1 when you book a tour to Udawalawa National Park.

-His name is Bhanu.
+This is Bhanu.
 He is 8 months old.
-Currently he being looking after by the staff at Elephant Transit Home.
-He is in a very good health and a playful baby elephant in Ath Athuru Sewana. (www.eth.dwc.gov.lk)
+Currently he is being looked after by the staff at Elephant Transit Home.
+He is in very good health and is a playful baby elephant in Ath Athuru Sewana. (www.eth.dwc.gov.lk)

 Any tourist who is willing to visit Udawalawa National Park through Aitken Spence Travels will be donating $1 for Bhanu.

-You are not just enjoying but also contributing for the responsible tourism.
+You are not just enjoying but also contributing for responsible tourism.